ZZJHARRY/starter-hugo-academic/content/authors/admin/_index.md

 Hello!
 This is Zijian!

-I am currently an Master of Science in Computer Science and Engineering student at the University of Michigan.
+I am currently a graduate student studying Computer Science and Engineering student at the University of Michigan.
 In May 2021, I obtained the bachelor of science degree from the University of Michigan, majoring in Computer Science and Pure Mathematics.
-I am glad to be advised by Prof. [Ivo Dinov](https://www.socr.umich.edu/people/dinov/) at [SOCR](https://www.socr.umich.edu/html/SOCR_Research.html) and Prof. [Hun-Seok Kim](https://kim.engin.umich.edu/) in his [Lab](https://kim.engin.umich.edu/people/) as a research assistant.
+I am glad to be advised by Prof. [Ivo Dinov](https://www.socr.umich.edu/people/dinov/) at [SOCR](https://www.socr.umich.edu/html/SOCR_Research.html).
+# and Prof. [Hun-Seok Kim](https://kim.engin.umich.edu/) in his [Lab](https://kim.engin.umich.edu/people/) as a research assistant.

-During the summer of 2020, I was a software development engineer intern at [Amazon.com](https://www.amazon.com/).
+During the summer of 2020, I was a software development engineer intern at [Amazon](https://www.amazon.com/).
+My project was to integrate [Amazon Alexa](https://developer.amazon.com/en-US/alexa) with [Knowledge Graph](https://www.ibm.com/topics/knowledge-graph) service.

 Coursework:
-- Computer Science and Engineering: Artifical Intelligence(A+), Database(A+), Machine Learning(A), Computer Organization(A+), Data Structure and Algorithms(A), Combinatorics(A), Computer Vision(currently taking), Information Retrival(currently taking)
+- Computer Science and Engineering: Artifical Intelligence(A+), Database(A+), Machine Learning(A), Computer Organization(A+), Data Structure and Algorithms(A), Combinatorics(A), Computer Vision(currently taking), Information Retrival(A+)
 - Mathematics: Real Analysis(A), Modern Algebra(A), Multivaribale Calculus(A+), Linear Algebra(A), Differetial Equations(A), Topology(A)

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.